 How Does Healthcare Work in Mexico?

-Even though Mexico has its own healthcare system, it’s also important to know exactly what this means for individuals.
+Mexico has its own healthcare system, but it’s important to know exactly what this means for individuals.

 For example, tourists usually have a completely different experience when dealing with Mexican healthcare than residents.

-So exactly how does Mexican healthcare work for these different circumstances?
-Let’s look at how it works for tourists, for people having a medical emergency, for expats who work in Mexico, and for residents.
+So, how does Mexican healthcare work in these different circumstances?
+Let’s look at how these systems play out for tourists in Mexico with a medical emergency, for expats who work in Mexico, or for residents or retirees.

 Healthcare as a Tourist

-Tourists coming to Mexico should buy insurance before crossing the border.
+Tourists coming to Mexico should buy travel insurance before crossing the border.

-Even if you are not coming into Mexico specifically to be seen by a doctor, it is much cheaper to buy insurance in the unfortunate event that something happens.
+Even if you are not coming to Mexico specifically to see a doctor, it is much cheaper to buy insurance in the unfortunate event that something happens.

 If you find yourself at the doctor’s office in Mexico, expect to be asked for proof of insurance and a credit card before you are seen.